 When piling sand, you need to understand the physical properties of the material, including its angle of repose, cohesion, friction, and permeability, to maintain stable and even layers.
 Exceeding the angle of repose can lead to collapse or erosion, so it’s vital to adjust construction techniques accordingly.
 Failing to take into account these properties can lead to unstable piles.
-By grasping the fundamental principles of sand piling, you’ll be well on your way to designing and building stable structures – and there’s still more to discover about mastering this complex process.
+By grasping the fundamental principles of piling sand, you’ll be well on your way to designing and building stable structures – and there’s still more to discover about mastering this complex process.

-Understanding Sand Piling Issues
+Understanding Piling Sand Issues

 This instability arises from the physical properties of sand, which provides a unique set of challenges.